Call for spring Meeting registration

 The spring meeting is an important information session.
 Scheduled speakers from foundations and government agencies talk about funding, fellowship programs, internships, study abroad, and professional development opportunities.
 It is a forum for academics to engage the donor class and policymakers in a healthy exchange of ideas.
 Small African Studies programs also network with stronger programs and meet their personnel.
 It is open to faculty and independent scholars interested in setting up a program in African Studies.

-Annual Spring Association of African Studies Programs meeting, March 12-13 2020
+Annual Spring Association of African Studies Programs Virtual meeting, March 4-5 2021

 The mission statement